 P.S.
 Looking for More Healthy Dinner Recipes?

-If you liked the Chilean Sea Bass recipe, be sure to check out a full month’s menu of delicious healthy dinner recipes (including weekly shopping lists!) in our Clean Cuisine Dinners digital cookbook.
+If you liked the Chilean Sea Bass recipe, be sure to check out a full month’s menu of delicious healthy dinner recipes (including weekly shopping lists!) in our Clean Cuisine Dinners eBook.